 A breakthrough solution for drilling engineers and geoscientists

 Applying geological knowledge to drilling workflows works best when drilling and subsurface teams share a common understanding.
-The Petrel E&P software platform provides a common canvas for a shared earth model in the reservoir and the overburden.
+Petrel subsurface software provides a common canvas for a shared earth model in the reservoir and the overburden.
 Drilling engineers and geoscientists can work together to evaluate more challenging exploration and development scenarios.

 In today’s challenging environments—regardless of tougher regulations or demanding reservoir locations—you can work with more confidence, from the initial screening step to the more rigorous analysis.
 Ultimately, these workflows improve the life cycle, whether in the well planning phase, during drilling operations, or in post-well reviews.